slerman12/Help-me/Deus-Ex-Memory.md

 # Deus Ex Memory

-This is an email conversation with newly added committee member Chris Kanan, who my advisor suggested last-minute as the replacement for one of the absent former committee members.
+This is an extraordinary email conversation with newly added committee member Chris Kanan, who my advisor suggested last-minute as the replacement for one of the absent former committee members.

 ### Email: 10/15/2023